 Coins are then tossed.
 Form’s not the same twice.

 Remember those proportions?
-As these are ‘duration pieces’, notated graphically with time measured in seconds, Cage indicated each of the requisite sections with vertical dotted lines, timed to an accuracy of one ten-thousandth of a second.
+As these are “duration pieces,” notated graphically with time measured in seconds, Cage indicated each of the requisite sections with vertical dotted lines, timed to an accuracy of one ten-thousandth of a second.
 For every new ensemble performance, the I Ching Player shuffles every section in each work [with the exception of 45’ for a speaker, which was also written to a timeline, but without dotted lines].
-Any particular performance can also be instantly reshuffled by double-clicking the ‘play’ button:
+Any particular performance can also be instantly reshuffled by double-clicking the “play” button:

 Any amount of this music may be played or not and in any combination (vertical or horizontal) with other parts written (for a pianist, for a string-player) or to be written.
 As a rule structural amounts (indicated by dotted vert. lines connecting the staves) will be performed alone or in such combinations.